WilliamOuJiatong/SafeLA_Project_Su23/doc/projectProposal.md

 ### Front End:

-- User Interface (UI) Design: The creation of all visual elements of the website.
+- (William Ou) User Interface (UI) Design: The creation of all visual elements of the website.
 This includes colors, shapes, fonts, images, animations, and the overall aesthetic of the website.

-- Website Structure: This involves designing the layout and navigation of the website.
+- (Yuese Yu) Website Structure: This involves designing the layout and navigation of the website.
 You'll need to create pages for users to view available rentals, search for rentals, view favorites, and access their profile.
 This also includes creating the interactive map of Los Angeles.

-- User Interaction: Designing the functionality and behavior of interactive elements.
+- (William Ou) User Interaction: Designing the functionality and behavior of interactive elements.
 For example, creating the search function, filters for rental listings, and the ability for users to favorite and unfavorite properties.

-- Responsive Design: Ensuring the website looks good and functions well on various devices, such as desktops, laptops, tablets, and smartphones.
+- (Yuese Yu) Responsive Design: Ensuring the website looks good and functions well on various devices, such as desktops, laptops, tablets, and smartphones.

 - (Junhong Ye) Data Visualization: Displaying crime rates and rental prices on the map and in listings in a way that is easy for users to understand.